 Reducing social Exclusion through a creative approach to readingThe READ project aims at addressing the problem of illiteracy, the risk of school dropout and the lack of interest that young people have towards education by stimulating the interest in reading as a way to open up the imagination, using non-formal methodologies, offering cultural and creative activities.

-What we are doing
+What we have done

-What we are developing
+What we have developed

 A comparative report based on the national and local researches carried out in each partner country to investigate the state of the art about literacy and reading diffusion and on good practices in the use of non-formal approaches to promote reading.